PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: PerforatedCNNs

 \subsection{Perforation masks}

-We propose several ways of generating the perforation masks, or choosing $N = (1-r)|\Omega|$ points from $\Omega$.
-In order to visualize the perforation masks $I$, we use binary matrices, with black squares in positions indicated by the set $I$.
+We propose several ways of generating the perforation masks, or choosing $N$ points from $\Omega$.
+We visualize the perforation masks $I$ as binary matrices with black squares in the positions of the set $I$.
 We only consider the perforation masks that are independent of the input object and leave exploration of input-dependent perforation masks to the future work.

 \textbf{Uniform} perforation mask is just $N$ points chosen randomly without replacement from the set $\Omega$.
 However, as can be seen from fig. \ref{fig:uniform-mask}, for $N \ll |\Omega|$, the points tend to cluster.
-This is undesirable, because a more scattered set $I$ would reduce the average distance to the set $I$.
+This is undesirable because a more scattered set $I$ would reduce the average distance to the set $I$.